-Sales territory management is a system teams use to assign leads or accounts to specific salespeople based on either geography, industry, or account size.
+Sales territory management is a process sales teams use to assign leads or accounts to specific salespeople based on geography, industry, product, or account size.
 This eliminates overlap between sales reps and clarifies who is responsible for specific opportunities.
-Territories are then managed by assigning segmented prospects to individual team members who are given specific goals.
+Territories are managed by assigning segmented prospects to individual team members who are given specific goals.

 If you’re considering implementing territory management, a contact relationship management (CRM) app is a valuable tool to help streamline your efforts.
 We recommend Freshsales based on its ability to create territories and assign leads based on your sales process.
-Freshsales offers plans starting at $19 per month, per user, which you can try out for free for 30 days.
+Freshsales offers plans starting at $19 per user, per month, which you can try out for free for 30 days.

-Here are five steps you can use to implement territory management in your sales organization:
+Here are five steps you can use to perform territory management in your sales organization:

 1. Decide How Customer Segments Are Defined

 The first and most important thing you need to do as you begin to implement a sales territory management strategy for your sales organization is to define your customer segments.
-This is so that you’ll be able to make the best decisions about how to group them into territories when it is time to implement your strategy.
+By doing so, you’ll be able to make the best decisions about how to group them into territories when it is time to implement your strategy.

-Defining your customer segments means breaking down your leads and customers into groups of like-kind.
-There are three common ways to segment business-to-business (B2B) customers.
-However, if you sell directly to consumers (instead of to other businesses, otherwise known as a business-to-consumer, or B2C model), the steps are similar.
+Defining your customer segments involves breaking down your leads and customers into groups with similar characteristics.
+There are three general ways to segment business-to-business (B2B) customers.
+Keep in mind that if you sell directly to consumers (instead of to other businesses, otherwise known as a business-to-consumer, or B2C model), the steps are similar.